odoo/owl/README.md

 Note: the code is written in typescript.
 This does not mean that the main web client will ever be converted to typescript (even though I would really like it).

-## Web client demo

-To test and play with the component class, there is a demo application located in the _demo/_ folder.
-It is a rethink of what the web client could look like if it is ever rebuilt from scratch.
-It is currently an experiment.
-But obviously, we hope someday to be able to use this work and actually rewrite completely the odoo web client.

 ## Main scripts

 To install every dependency needed to play with this code: